-Facilities for which a Certification Application is approved by NYSERDA will be issued a SoQ, which will include a unique certification number for each facility and specify the Tier(s) for which facility has been certified, if applicable.
+Facilities for which an Operational Certification Application is approved by NYSERDA will be issued a SoQ, which will include a unique certification number for each facility and specify the Tier(s) for which facility has been certified, if applicable.
 The SoQ will include all information required to identify such facility as qualified for the RES Program in NYGATS.
-The SoQ will state that NYSERDA will remain entitled, for the duration of certification, to seek such information from the applicant and to perform such investigations as may be required to allow confirmation that the facility continues to operate in accordance with their Certifications.
+The SoQ will state that NYSERDA will remain entitled, for the duration of certification, to seek such information from the applicant and to perform such investigations as may be required to allow confirmation that the facility continues to operate in accordance with their Certification.
 A SoQ is only final when signed by NYSERDA's authorized representative.
 A signed SoQ will be provided to the applicant's designated contact person, and all necessary info will be sent to the NYGATS administrator.
-Once a SoQ has been issued, NYGATS certificates minted after the SoQ date will be RES-eligible.
+Once a SoQ has been issued, NYGATS certificates minted after the SoQ date will be RES Tier 1-eligible, assuming the associated delivery requirements are met as described in the Eligibility section.
+For facilities granted an SoQ in 2017, if the SOQ is dated on or before May 31, 2017, the NYGATS certificates minted from January 1, 2017 to the SoQ date will be retroactively made RES Tier 1 eligible, assuming the eligible portion of the facility commenced operation on or before January 1, 2017.